thoughtbot/ruby-science/book/principles/law_of_demeter.md

 ## Multiple Dots

-The most obvious violation of the Law of Demeter is "multiple dots;" that is, a chain of methods being invoked on each others' return values.
+The most obvious violation of the Law of Demeter is "multiple dots," meaning a chain of methods being invoked on each others' return values.

 Example: